StavoMidnite661/THE-SOVEREIGN-STACK/SOVR_CANONICAL_SPEC_V2.md

    - Analytics broken
    - **Mitigation:** Read-only, no impact on clearing

+5. **Semantic Reversion**
+   - Reintroduction of payment, balance, or custody language
+   - **Impact:** System becomes narratively reclassified as fintech
+   - **Mitigation:** Language audits, operator retraining, document invalidation if violations persist

 ## MOMENT FIAT DROPS OUT

-Fiat becomes irrelevant the first time a cleared obligation is honored **without referencing a fiat unit of account**.
+Fiat becomes irrelevant at the moment a transfer is finalized by the clearing engine.

+**Named Event:** CLEARING_FINALIZED

+**State:** No external confirmation alters this state

 After this moment:
 - Fiat is optional